jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 - "From now on we live in a world where man has walked on the Moon.
 It’s not a miracle; we just decided to go."
 -->

-#### Audition
+#### Selection

-I'm in van two.
-Four of us.
-Driver's Dani.
-Front passenger's Sam.
+I've been waiting for this recital for months.
+First chair trumpet.
+Scouts from the top colleges will be watching.

+It's Saturday morning.
+We're carpooling, three vans, one from each side of town.

+Dani is driving.
+Sam's in the front seat.
 Beside me in the back is Riley.

-Riley's phone is propped on the dashboard, running a three-way video call.
-Vans one and three are small windows in the corners of the screen.
+Sam's phone is propped on the dashboard.
+The other two vans are on a video call.
 We can see them.
 They can see us.

-"They got Maya as concertmaster.
+"He picked Maya as concertmaster.
 Of course."

-"Maya's mom is on the board."

 "Maya's also good though."

 "Maya's *fine*.
-Daniel should have it.
-He practices six hours a day."

-"Daniel has the money to pay for the summer institute course.
-He has to practice six hours a day."
+It's not fair.
+It's bullshit.
+Money makes the world go round and picks the first chairs."

+"That's not why she got picked.
+C'mon, it's so obvious why," someone says from one of the other vans.

 I'm not really listening.
 The recital is in two hours.
-I'm playing Beethoven in my head.
+I'm thinking of Mr. Simpson conducting like he's Beethoven at the premiere of the 9th Symphony.

+Notes play in my head as my fingers move.

 Something comes from the right.

-Dani swerves.
+Dani jerks the wheel hard right.
+We feel a large thud.
 The van turns sideways.
-The right front catches something.
-Metal sound.
-The phone falls off the dashboard.
+The right front bumper scrapes the street.
+Metal screeches.

-The van slides onto the shoulder.

-"What was that?
-A raccoon?" someone says.

-A deer is on its feet.
-It runs.
-It crosses the road into the tall grass on the other side.

-We sit there.
+Dani is slamming the brakes and soon stops on the shoulder.

+"You hit a raccoon or something?" someone yells.

+Beside us to the left, a deer is on the road.
+We stare at it.
+I've eaten venison, but never seen one this close.

+It rises to its feet, then stands there.
+We all keep looking at it.
+Riley says, "It's standing."

+Then it walks to the other side of the road and into tall grass.
+It's gone.

 Nobody says anything.

 The phone is on the floor of the van.
 The charging cable is still connected.
 The video call is still running.
-Vans one and three want to know what just happened.
+The other vans are yelling questions.

-We hear from the phone: "Is anyone hurt?"
+We hear: "Is anyone hurt?
+What happened?
+Where are you guys?"

 We check ourselves.
 We check each other.
 Nobody is hurt.
 Sam has a scrape on his arm from the seatbelt.
 That's it.

 Dani gets out.
 We follow.
+We circle the van.
 The right front fender is crumpled a bit.
 The headlight has some blood on it.
 The tire is flat.

 "We should go look for it," Sam says.